zhang201882/MTF-CRNN/README.md

 │   └── pytorch_utils.py         # The model code
 ├── README.md               # This file
 └── requirements.txt        # External module dependencies

 Installation
 The system is developed for Python 3.6.
-5. Thesystem is tested to work with Linux operating systems.
+5. This system is tested to work with Linux operating systems.

 To get started, run command: